jbandela/cppcomponents/README.txt

 Tested on windows with MSVC 2012 Milan .exe and mingw gcc 4.7.2 .dll And on Ubuntu 12.10 with gcc 4.7.2 for executable and clang 3.1 (from ppa:kxstudio-team/builds) for .so

-passing and return std::vector and std::string are supported Exceptions are also supported
+passing and return std::vector, std::string, and std::pair are supported
+Exceptions are also supported